1292 Advanced Programmable Video System: User programming

-An expensive £49 (equivalent to £288.01 in 2025 pounds) Hobby Module was available which gave 6.5 kilobits of user-programmable memory and had a 5-pin DIN socket to allow software to be saved to a cassette tape player.
+An expensive £49 (equivalent to £288.01 in 2025 pounds) Hobby Module was available which had a monitor program in 2K of ROM, and 2K of RAM (256 bytes of scratchpad RAM for the monitor and 1792 bytes of RAM for user programs).
+It had a 5-pin DIN socket to allow software to be saved to a cassette tape player.
 This converted the unit into halfway between a home computer and an ordinary gaming console.

-The user had to be familiar with programming in Signetics 2650 assembly language and the unconventional ways and register architecture of the Signetics 2650 processor.
+The user was expected to write the programs in Signetics 2650 assembly language on paper, hand assemble each instruction, and then enter the resulting hexadecimal machine code a byte at a time.

 Released versions

 The console was produced by different companies and sold with different names.
 Although all variants have identical computational hardware, changes to the dimensions of the cartridge slot on some variants result in cartridges not always being interchangeable between systems.
 The following is a table of the console variants grouped by cartridge compatibility.